StarScape/droplet/notes.md

 - Pressing tab when italic is active undones italic.

 - Opening a file and immediately on the first line hitting ctrl+i and then typing results in a raw `<i>` not wrapped in a paragraph element.
 POSSIBLE SOLUTION: check for no-enclosing-p on EVERY command.
 This could be done easily with a lil wrapper function.
 ANOTHER SOLUTION: the `if (firstChild && firstChild.nodeType === 3)...` line in `handleInput` is calling `formatBlock` if the firstChild is a textNode.
 Check for italics, bold, etc as well.
-Either of these should work, you'll have to decide which works better.
+Either of these should work, you'll have to decide which works better. ✔️ (done I think?)

 ## Todos (independent of the roadmap, but need to get done at some point)